 Yes, you can!
 Really.
 And it’s pretty simple to do.
 We’ll show you how.

-How do I keep my mobile number when moving overseas?
+How to keep your Canadian or US mobile number when moving overseas

 How does a virtual phone service (VoIP) work?